8rents/zsh/README.md

 ### Current Platforms

+- `debian` - For Debian based Linux distros
 - `android` - For use with Android OS
-- `debian` - For Debian based Linux distros
 - `msys2` - Linux like development platform for Windows.
 Download zsh through pacman package manager.

 ### Planned Platforms

 - `debian-server` - For Debian based Linux distros without a desktop
+- `mac` - For macOS computers

 ### Legacy Platforms